-Use of e-learning/the Keele Learning Environment (KLE): All modules belonging to the Geology programmes are supported by learning materials that are accessible to students via the KLE or are provided on other online platforms such as Microsoft Teams.
+Use of e-learning/the Keele Learning Environment (KLE): All modules belonging to the Geology programmes are supported by learning materials that are accessible to students via the KLE and other platforms (e.g. Microsoft Teams).

 Option Module Choice: General advice is given at the end of Level 5 (Year 2) on your choice of Level 6 (and if you are continuing to M.Geol, Level 7) option modules.
 You can then talk to either your Academic Mentor and/or the Course Director about how your choice of modules would match your career aspirations